 If the Senate or House report number is known, e.g. H.Rpt.
 107-1, that number will serve as a guide to locating the full text in the microfiche collection on the 1st floor.
 Simply add that number to end of the appropriate SuDoc range in order to identify the proper microfiche.
 For example H. Rpt 107-1's SuDoc number becomes Y 1.1/8:107-1.
 (When searching for a report in the catalog, be aware that there is a space between the Y and 1.)

 Microfiche - The Law Library has scattered microfiche holdings of committee reports before 1985 and a full collection after 1985.
-Davis has a full collection of published reports.
-The committee reports may be located in the Law Library 1st floor cabinets by using the SuDocs number identified in the CIS index or obtained through a search of the online catalog.
+Davis Library has a full collection of published reports.
+The committee reports may be located in the Law Library 1st floor cabinets by using the SuDoc number identified in the CIS Index or obtained through a search of the online catalog.

 Committee prints are materials prepared for committee members to use while considering a bill or an issue.
 Prints may be prepared by the committee staff, by a congressional support agency such as the Congressional Research Service, or by private entities.
 Some prints provide section-by-section analysis of different proposed and/or existing law, some review a particular issue, and some contain opinions of particular committee members.
 Nonetheless, committee prints remain of lesser value to the legislative intent seeker when the authors are not elected legislators and because many are not published for wider distribution.